 • who may not otherwise have the opportunity to conduct transatlantic research

 Journalists are responsible for their travel and visa arrangements.
-Due to the particular challenges facing Global South participants, the stipend for each fellow in this policy area will be $5,000.
+The stipend for each fellow in this policy area will be $4,500.

-Applicants in this category should pitch stories on global development or digital policy as it relates to the United States, Canada, or EU member states.
+Applicants in this category should pitch stories on global development or global dialogue as it relates to the United States, Canada, or EU member states.
 Possible topics include:

 • Raw materials, mining, and the global supply chain for the renewable energy transition or the digital economy in the US and EU